 10. Remove ball joint from the control arm using the ball joint remover set along with the appropriate adapters.

-1. Clean the tapered hole in the steering knuckle of any dirt or foreign matter, then check the hole to see if it is out of round, deformed or otherwise damaged.
+To install: 1.
+Clean the tapered hole in the steering knuckle of any dirt or foreign matter, then check the hole to see if it is out of round, deformed or otherwise damaged.
 If a problem is found, then knuckle must be replaced.

 2. Press the new ball joint (with grease fitting pointing inward) until it bottoms in the control arm using a suitable installation set.
 Make sure the grease seal is facing inboard.